-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Lurleen B. Wallace Community College, a component unit of the State of Alabama, as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise Lurleen B. Wallace Community College's basic financial statements, and have issued our report thereon dated January 17, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Lurleen B. Wallace Community College, a component unit of the State of Alabama, as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise Lurleen B. Wallace Community College's basic financial statements, and have issued our report thereon dated January 16, 2024.
 Our report includes a reference to other auditors who audited the financial statements of Lurleen B. Wallace Community College Foundation as described in our report on Lurleen B. Wallace Community College's financial statements.
-The financial statements of Lurleen B. Wallace Community College Foundation were not audited in accordance with Government Auditing Standards.
+The financial statements of Lurleen B. Wallace Community College Foundation were not audited in accordance with Government Auditing Standards and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with Lurleen B. Wallace Community College Foundation.